Home » About the Simpson

 You may notice the sun-fresh aroma of your bed and bathroom linens.
 Except on rare days when the rains don't let up at all, we line-dry everything.
 Sunlight, live plants and open doors and windows freshen our air.
 We clean bathroom surfaces with essential oils and white vinegar, and generally take care to avoid toxic chemicals in our housekeeping.
 Pests are live-trapped and released away from the hotel.
 We do our best to deter them from entering by using non-toxic, plant-based repellent products.

 Every four weeks we get a delivery of fresh organic and natural foods and cleaning products from Azure Standard in Oregon.
 This helps us to minimize our 90-mile round-trip shopping excursions.
-Also, we are also doing our best to eliminate single-use plastics from our food shopping and storage routines.
+We are also doing our very best to eliminate single-use plastics from our food shopping and storage routines.
 Our heating and cooling are done by a geothermal system that reduces our carbon footprint.
 We also make optimum use of sunlight for warming, and of multiple shading techniques for cooling.
 We constantly seek ways to expand our role in limiting carbon emissions and refraining from adding contaminants to the environment.

 A Brief History

 Our classic territorial building opened its doors in 1914 as the Hotel Hobbs.
 Within a couple of years Mr. Hobbs had sold to Mr. Witt, who then transferred ownership to Thomas Simpson.